Bedrock-OSS/bedrock-wiki/docs/entities/timers.md

 }
 ```

 Explanation: Upon entry into the state beginning the animation, a variable is given a random value between 2 and 7.
-The animation finishes when the current animation time is greater than or equal to the value of this variable.
+The animation finishes when the current animation time is greater than or equal to the value of this v.

 **Notes**:
 -   The animation length can be set to any value greater than the maximum end of the time range (100 is used as a general template)